OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 Let's open an existing QGIS project and have a look at how it works.

 #.
 Open QGIS.
 Note that when QGIS is opened you will be presented with a list of recent projects to chose from.
-This is a quick way of entering into recent projects.
+This is a convenient way to open a project you have used recently.
 #.
 Choose :menuselection:`Project --> Open`.
 #.
 Navigate to '/home/user/qgis-example'.
 #.
 Select the project 'QGIS-NaturalEarth-Example.qgs'.